-Centre de nanosciences et de nanotechnologies, C2N, 10 bulevard Thomas Gobert 91120 Palaiseau germanium.
+Centre de Nanosciences et de Nanotechnologies, C2N, 10 boulevard Thomas Gobert, 91120 Palaiseau germanium.
 After a brief introduction to this problem, I will present the concept of integration that we have developed to avoid the formation of crippling defects in this type of heterostructures (dislocations and antiphase domains).
-The concept adopted consists in carrying out growth from limited size seeds (<100nm) by partial deoxidation or localized etching of the substrate.
-I will then focus more particularly on the monolithic integration
+The concept adopted consists in carrying out growth from limited size seeds (<100nm) by partial deoxidation or localized etching of the will substrate. then focus тоге particularly on the monolithic integration